 On top of that, the Big Ten gets its 12th team, which now can lead to a conference championship, more revenue, more exposure – and in the end, a likely bigger step towards major bowl victories, as each conference champion will have a shorter layoff between the end of the regular season and BCS bowl week.

-The Big Ten is a great fit for the Huskers, who find themselves as a part of the very lucrative Big Ten Network, plus one could argue they are in a conference that features a more cultural fit than they had when a part of the Big 12.
+The Big Ten is a great fit for the Huskers, who find themselves as a part of the very lucrative Big Ten Network.
+One could also argue that Nebraska is now in a conference that features a much more cultural fit.

 Also, the geographic nature of the Big Ten should potentially help Nebraska with the recruiting process going forward.

 Many haven’t touched upon this one, but one of the biggest powers in college hoops may have found themselves without a major conference, and losing some big time programs to play against on a regular basis.
 Instead, the Big 12 conference remains intact and the Jayhawks will still have Oklahoma and Texas frequenting their schedule during the winter months.

 Teams like Missouri, Baylor, Kansas and Kansas State were rumored to be hours from being without a conference.
 The result would have likely been a move to a conference with significantly less competition.
 Also, there would be less money for their respective programs.